PBusienei/Monthly-searches-on-the-Metro-Nashville-website/README.md

 - How many rows and columns are in the dataset?
 Enter your answer as text in cell `M2`.

-- Enter the text “max queries:” in cell `M3` and enter the maximum query count in `N3` using a formula.
+- Enter the text “Max queries:” in cell `M3` and enter the maximum query count in `N3` using a formula.

 - Sort the data by column C (Query Count).
-    - When did the maximum query count occur?
+    - **When** did the maximum query count occur?
     - What was the Query Text?
     - What do you notice about the top 5 searches?